Attitudes!: Throwing Shoscar

 In early 2019, Earwolf released a spinoff miniseries podcast, called Throwing Shoscar, hosted by Bryan Safi and "Ronna Glickman" (played by Jessica Chaffin) which focused on the 2019 Academy Awards season.
 In the miniseries, the hosts discussed the strong contenders for that year's awards ceremony, and subsequent episodes discussed the actual winners (and losers) of the major awards.
 The show returned in 2020 to discuss that year's Academy Awards ceremony with guests Kate Aurthur, Editor-at-large, Variety and Adam B. Vary, Senior Entertainment Writer, Variety.
 Features of the episode included determining which celebrities were snubbed and special performances of the year's Best Song nominations.

 Groceries

 On August 25, 2019, Safi and Gibson premiered an episode on the Earwolf Podcast Network called Groceries.
 It is the expansion of an existing segment from the original podcast, in which the hosts discuss all things related to their experiences inside of grocery stores.
 Every episode, ("Bag Lady") Erin Gibson and ("If you're shoppin', I'm-") Bryan Safi each pick a grocery store and talk about the history of the store as well as their experience shopping there.
 They review everything from the music playing in the store to quality of the carts.
 The first season of Groceries is available on any podcast platform, but season 2 is currently only available on Stitcher Premium.

+A third season premiered in 2022.
+Seasons one and three are available on the show's Patreon.

+Dateline Recap

+In August 2021, Attitudes! began releasing Patreon-exclusive bonus episodes under the "Totally Tudes!" banner, starting with Safi's monthly recaps of Dateline NBC episodes.

+Dolls

+In November 2021, Gibson launched Dolls, a Patreon-exclusive "Totally Tudes!" limited series.
+The thirty-ninth and final episode of Dolls was released May 18, 2023.